m-thalmann/overlayjs/README.md

                                  // if only the event is set, it returns the callback-function; if that is not
                                  // set, it returns a empty function (string, function) overlay.removeOn(event);         // Removes the eventlistener for the event, if set (string)

+overlay.reset();                 // Resets the content of the overlay
 ```

 #### Variables